-Notably, that recent purchase by Tony Swiericzuk is the biggest insider purchase of Salt Lake Potash shares that we've seen in the last year.
-That means that an insider was happy to buy shares at above the current price of AU$0.65.
-While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
+In the last twelve months, the biggest single purchase by an insider was when insider Mike Conway bought AU$91k worth of shares at a price of AU$0.37 per share.
+That means that an insider was happy to buy shares at above the current price of AU$0.15.
+Their view may have changed since then, but at least it shows they felt optimistic at the time.
 We always take careful note of the price insiders pay when purchasing shares.
 As a general rule, we feel more positive about a stock if insiders have bought shares at above current prices, because that suggests they viewed the stock as good value, even at a higher price.

-But note: Salt Lake Potash may not be the best stock to buy.
-So take a peek at this free list of interesting companies with high ROE and low debt.
+Matrix Composites & Engineering is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.